Fukushima nuclear accident cleanup: Spent fuel pools

-On August 16, 2011, TEPCO announced the installation of desalination equipment in the spent fuel pools of reactor 2, 3, and 4.
+On 16 August 2011, TEPCO announced the installation of desalination equipment in the spent fuel pools of reactor 2, 3, and 4.
 These pools had been cooled with seawater for some time, and TEPCO feared the salt would corrode the stainless steel pipes and pool wall liners.
-The Unit 4 spent fuel pool was the first to have the equipment installed, the spent fuel pools of reactor 2 and 3 came next.
+The Unit 4 spent fuel pool was the first to have the equipment installed.
+The spent fuel pools of reactor 2 and 3 came next.
 TEPCO expected to achieve removal of 96% of the salt in the spent fuel pools within two months.

 Unit 4 spent fuel removal

-On December 22, 2014, TEPCO crews completed the removal of all fuel assemblies from the spent fuel pool of reactor 4.
+On 22 December 2014, TEPCO crews completed the removal of all fuel assemblies from the spent fuel pool of reactor 4.
 1331 spent fuel assemblies were moved to the ground-level common spent fuel pool, and 204 unused fuel assemblies were moved to the spent fuel pool of reactor 6 (Unit 4 was out of service for refueling at the time of the 2011 accident, so the spent fuel pool contained a number of unused new fuel assemblies).

 Unit 3 spent fuel removal

-On 15 April, 2019, began the process of removing the fuel assemblies from the pool of Unit 3.

-On February 28, 2021, the removal of all spent fuel from the fuel pool of reactor 3 was completed.

-On the top of the roof of the reactor a fuel handling machine crane had been built, which has been used to safely remove 566 fuel assemblies from the pool.
+On 15 April 2019, began the process of removing the fuel assemblies from the pool of Unit 3.
+On 28 February 2021, the removal of all spent fuel from the fuel pool of reactor 3 was completed.
+On the top of the roof of the reactor a fuel handling machine crane had been built, which has been used to remove 566 fuel assemblies from the pool.

 Unit 2 spent fuel removal

 615 fuel assemblies lay in the spent fuel pool.

-Removal operations have yet to begin; operations may start in the fall in 2023.
+Removal operations have yet to begin; operations may start in the fiscal year of 2025 and end in the fiscal year 2027.

 Unit 1 spent fuel removal

 392 fuel assemblies lay in the spent fuel pool.
 Removal operations have yet to begin.

-The operations may start in 2027, after a 10-year-long delay.
+The operations may start in 2027.

 Debris removal

-On 10 April 2011, TEPCO began using remote-controlled, unmanned heavy equipment to remove debris from around reactors 1–4.
+On 10 April 2011, TEPCO began using remote-controlled, unmanned heavy equipment to remove sample debris from around reactors 1–3.
 The debris and rubble, caused by hydrogen explosions at reactors 1 and 3, was impeding recovery operations both by being in the way and emitting high radioactivity.
 The debris will be placed into containers and kept at the plant.
+TEPCO plans to remove the remaining molten fuel debris from the reactor containments of Units 1, 2, and 3 by about 2050.

 Proposed building protections

 Because the monsoon season begins in June in Japan, it became urgent to protect the damaged reactor buildings from storms, typhoons, and heavy rainfall.
 As a short-term solution, TEPCO envisaged to apply a light cover on the remaining structures above the damaged reactors.
-As of mid-June, TEPCO released its plan to use automated cranes to move structures into place over the reactor.
+As of mid-June 2011, TEPCO released its plan to use automated cranes to move structures into place over the reactor.
 This strategy is an attempt to keep as many people away from the reactors as possible, while still covering the damaged reactors.